-SalMar, one of the largest fish farming companies in Norway and a long term customer of Nippon Gases, has implemented SuperGreen in their two steps.
+SalMar, one of the largest fish farming companies in Norway and a long two steps.
 Step one is onsite dry ice production with manual dosing.
 Step two will be automatic dosing of dry ice directly into the fish boxes.

 SuperGreen is an important sustainability initiative from Nippon Gases that will allow the products of our customers to retain a higher quality and extend the shelf life of the product.
 The technology can also be used for internal storage, during local distribution and on all road and air transport.